IvanildoAzevedo/SurveyRepository/data/InclusionAndExclusionCriteria.md

 # Inclusion and exclusion criteria

-### Inclusion criteria
+## Inclusion criteria

+- White papers.
-- Software Engineering paper.
+- Software Engineering papers.
-- Paper published from 2013 to 2022 (inclusive).
+- Papers published from 2013 to 2022 (inclusive).
+- Papers that study replication or which report a replication of a previous study.
-- Paper that addresses Replication.
+  - Studies that explore replication.
+  - Studies in which the main goal of replication is to evaluate the replicability of a specific approach (including tools, methodologies, or other techniques).

-### Exclusion criteria
+## Exclusion criteria

-- Year of publication outside the time range of 2013 to 2022.
+- Papers published outside the time range of 2013 to 2022.
 - Papers not written in English.
-- Paper is not available online.
+- Papers not available online.
-- Repeated or duplicated paper.
+- Repeated or duplicated papers (papers that relates the same study twice, such as pre-prints).
 - Paper that has done meta-analyses, secondary, and tertiary studies.
-- Studies such as guest articles, tutorials, keynotes, workshop reports, theses, dissertations, technical reports, books, extended summaries, posters, and papers expressing personal views or expert opinions.
+- Documents such as invited papers, presentations, tutorials, keynote speeches, workshop reports, theses, dissertations, technical reports, books, extended summaries, extended abstracts, posters, and papers expressing personal views or expert opinions.